janetlovera23/SparkiRobotProjects_Python/README.md

 # sparkiprojects
-Holds all the projects done with the robot Sparki using python.
+This repository holds the various projects and code examples used when working with the ArcBotics Sparki Robot.
+All code is in Python and some projects include video examples.